Credit Cards Travel Credit Cards

 If you're a Chase cardholder and you're considering downgrading your card, there are a few things you should know:

 • You won't earn a welcome offer on your new card.
-If you switch from the Chase Sapphire Reserve to the Chase Sapphire Preferred, for example, you won't earn the Preferred’s welcome offer because you already earned one on your Sapphire Reserve.
+If you switch from the Chase Sapphire Reserve to the Chase Sapphire Preferred, you won't earn the Preferred’s welcome offer because you already earned one on your Sapphire Reserve.

 • You have to stay within the product family.
 You can't switch from a co-branded card to a Chase card, and you can't switch among co-branded cards.
 For example, if you have The World of Hyatt Credit Card through Chase, you can't just swap it for Chase’s Marriott Bonvoy Boundless® Credit Card.